What is Visual Thinking?

 Once you have gained some comfort with drawing, the next question is, “Now that I know how to draw, how do I decide what to draw in order to best convey my ideas?
 In this video I share a simple three-by-three matrix that will help you determine the best way to approach drawing an idea.

+If you’re interested in learning more about visual thinking, please contact me about visual thinking coaching for individuals and teams.
 You can also arrange a Visual Thinking workshop where you and your team can develop these important thinking and communication skills.

 In case you want to try something like this yourself, here is a video explaining how I make these videos.